CEMeNT-PSAAP/MCDC/docs/source/contributing/index.rst

 Start with the setup steps below.
 Use :doc:`continuous_integration` to understand automated checks and :doc:`container_development` when developing in the project container.
+Use :doc:`example_validation` when changing the public API or example problems.
+Read :doc:`pull_requests` before preparing a contribution.
 For software architecture and documentation practices, see the :doc:`../developer_guide/index`.

+For implementation guidance specific to compiled transport functions, see :doc:`../developer_guide/extending/writing_numba_compatible_transport_code`.

 Contributions target the ``dev`` branch.
 To prepare a development checkout: